P0171 Code (System Too Lean Bank 1): Meaning, Causes and Fix

 P0171 code can become a serious issue if you do not locate the source of this trouble code and fix it.
 When the air/fuel mixture is too lean, the engine will run rough or stutter.

-Running lean can damage the engine.
 Due to the improper air/fuel ratio, the engine will not produce enough power while driving.
 You must first understand what the P0171 code is telling you before you can figure out the problem.
-If you have an engine that is running rough or producing low power, the code P0171 is triggered.

 P0171 Symptoms